|Fees||Look up fees|

-In this subject, students will develop an understanding of research in education, as the first part of their capstone experience.
+In this subject, students will develop an understanding of research in education, as part of their capstone experience.
 This subject aims to build the methodological literacy of students and advance their skills to understand and critically analyse complex educational problems.
 Students will undertake coursework focusing on: what constitutes research in education; common methodologies and methods in education research; the management and analysis of data; and the fundamentals of critical thinking and writing.
 Students will develop insight into common approaches to research in education and will consider how principles of research can inform professional practice.
 They will develop the skills to interpret educational research propositions and findings from educational research.
 This subject provides students with an understanding of research principles and methods applicable to a range of educational contexts and practices.

 Intended learning outcomes